Understanding CBD: what are flavonoids?

 Over 6000 unique flavonoids have been identified thus far within the world of flora, making them one of the largest known nutrient families.
 But what does this have to do with cannabidiol, or making a decision to buy CBD?

 Well, of the over 200 different biological compounds within the average hemp plant, flavonoids make up around 10% of those that have been identified so far, a huge percentage when you consider the focus given to cannabinoids and terpenes.

-Much like cannabinoids, flavonoids are pharmacologically active, with the properties of flavonoids found in other biological bodies having been well documented and researched due to their prevalence throughout the majority of fruit and vegetables we consume.
+Much like cannabinoids, flavonoids are pharmacologically active, with the properties of flavonoids found in other biological bodies having been well documented due to their prevalence throughout the majority of fruit and vegetables we consume.

 As with terpenes, flavonoids aren’t simply window dressing, but instead serve multiple roles.
 The most well documented of these is their usage as antioxidants, which ties to the role of flavonoids in warding off pests and fungi.